muathali/notes/docs/architecture/kafka.md

 1. At Most Once: offsets are committed as soon as the message is received, if processing goes wrong, the message will be lost.
 2. At least Once: offsets are committed after the message is processed, if processing goes wrong, the message will be read again.
 Make sure your processing is idempotent.
-3. Exactly Once: Can be achived for Kafka to Kafka workflows using Kafka Streams API
+3. Exactly Once: Can be achieved for Kafka to Kafka workflows using Kafka Streams API

 ## Kafka Broker Discovery